 Of those, nearly 1,450 flights per week will be carried out by Indian airlines.

 This includes 60 international airlines from 40 countries including Mauritius, Malaysia, Thailand, Turkey, the United States of America, and Iraq.

-“Today is a very important day…All regular international flights services resumed with full capacity from today.
-During the last two years of the coronavirus pandemic, the international flights were being operated under the air bubble arrangements” said Union Civil Aviation Minister Jyotiraditya Scindia.
+“Today is a very important day…All regular international flight services resumed at full capacity today.
+During the last two years of the coronavirus pandemic, international flights were being operated under the air bubble arrangements” said Union Civil Aviation Minister Jyotiraditya Scindia.

 The Indian government has also reviewed many of its airline safety rules and entry regulations to facilitate the influx of passengers that is expected.

 The largest carrier in India, IndiaGO, has announced that they will be resuming close to 150 international routes within the first month of flights, introducing them systematically.

 “We certainly have plans to open new destinations in the near future, as well as pump up capacity on our existing routes as travel further, opens up.
 Reaching economies of scale in such a dynamic environment where ATF and other fixed costs are constantly going up, becomes challenging,” said their Chief Commercial Officer Willy Boulter

 Indira Gandhi International Airport (IGIA) is the country’s largest airport and saw over 180,000 passengers per day before the pandemic.

 A spokesperson for DIAL, the operator of (IGIA), explained where their main influx of passengers would come from.
 “Post resumption of commercial operations, South East Asia and Europe are expected to be the main drivers of further international passenger growth.”

 They also added that the number of international flights is expected to increase by a dramatic 66% percent during the first week of April alone.